I Want to Break Free! Persuasion and Anti-Social Behavior of LLMs in Multi-Agent Settings with Social Hierarchy: Additional Results: Anti-Social Behaviors

 Figure \ref{fig:openai_harassment_correlogram_percentage} shows the correlation of harassment levels across the guard, the prisoner, and the overall conversation.
 The pattern observed for toxicity using \texttt{ToxiGen-Roberta} holds in this case as well: overall harassment is primarily correlated with the guard's level of harassment.

 Following, Figures \ref{fig:openai_harassment_regression_output_percentage} and \ref{fig:openai_harassment_regression_output_scores} visualize the effect sizes for the variables examined to understand the drivers of harassment.
 First, the statistical results are nearly identical across both measures of harassment at the conversation level.
 Second, the outcomes strongly align with those observed when using toxicity as a proxy for anti-social behavior.
 Once again, the guard's personality emerges as the strongest correlate of harassment, particularly when the guard is instructed to be abusive.
-Disclosure of risks and research oversight have no effect on any measure of harassment, similar to the findings for toxicity.
-Finally, the type of goal does not explain any variation in the outcomes.
+Disclosure of risks and research oversight have negligible effects on any measure of harassment, similar to the findings for toxicity.
+Finally, the type of goal only partially explain variation in the outcomes: when the effect is significant, it remains tiny.
+Finally, Figures \ref{fig:openai_harassment_regression_output_percentage_fractional} and \ref{fig:openai_harassment_regression_output_scores_fractional} show the results using a Fractional Logit model instead of OLS.
+The outcomes perfectly align with those commented above.